Email marketing

 The color palette of this newsletter is absolutely stunning: elegant beige looks discreet and expensive.
 There is almost no text –– just catchy headlines, but it seems that it would be redundant here.
 CTAs are not so obvious and look like the continuations of headlines.
 Neat and tidy, attractively simple email.

-The brands from this category do not treat us with their emails frequently.
+The brands from this category send newsletters less frequently.
 We’ve subscribed to newsletters by Chanel, Hermès, Bottega Veneta, Armani, and Gucci, and noticed that the companies send far fewer newsletters when compared to mass-market brands.
 Probably, they stick to quality, not quantity?
 Let’s try to find out by observing newsletters by Hermès and Gucci.

 Hermès